nens/threedi-docs/source/e_2d_slope_tutorial.rst

 You will now add the schematisation in your 3Di Modeller Interface project and add a background map for reference.
 This will allow you to check if the schematisation looks as you expect.

 #) If you have not copied the path to the spatialite in the previous step, take the following steps.
-At the top of the 3Di Models & Simulations panel, click on the name of your schematisation.
+At the top of the 3Di Models & Simulations panel, click the name of your schematisation.
 Windows Explorer will open; browse to *work in progress/schematisation* and copy the path from the Windows Explorer address bar.

 #) In the 3Di Schematisation Editor toolbar, click the *Load from Spatialite* button (|load_from_spatialite|).
 Paste the path to the spatialite and click *Open*.